729studios/scottnorton-io.github.io/_posts/2021-07-17-scotts-scratch-the-surface.md

 ---
-title: 'Scratch The SurfaceQuick Answer'
+title: 'Scratch The Surface'
 date: 2021-07-17 15:30:00
-description: This page is a template for the Quick Answer lightning talks.
+description: This page is a template for the Scratch The Surface lightning talks.
 featured_image: '/images/demo/demo-square.jpg'
 ---